BSc (Hons) Computer Games Technology

 If you expect to receive passes in three Scottish Highers (grades A-C) and have...

-• been in care, or are a young carer yourself
+• been in care, or are a young carer yourself;

-• attended a school or lived in an area where not many people go to university
+• attended a school or lived in an area where not many people go to university;

-• are eligible for free school meals
+• are eligible for free school meals;

-• are a young person estranged from your family
+• are a young person estranged from your family;

-• are a government-recognised refugee or have asylum seeker status
+• are a government-recognised refugee or have asylum seeker status;

-• are a registered pupil with sustained engagement in a targeted aspiration-raising programme such as LIFT OFF, LEAPS, FOCUS West or Aspire North
+• are a registered pupil with sustained engagement in a targeted aspiration-raising programme such as LIFT OFF, LEAPS, FOCUS West or Aspire North.

-... we encourage you to submit an application.
+...then we encourage you to submit an application.

 Ukrainian flag